E-LeLuan/Duncans_Grant/README.md

-# Prediction-Integration
+# Prediction-Integration-Forward Inferences

-Studying message-level prediction and integration during reading
+Studying message-level processing during reading

 A pipeline for taking raw .asc files, tidying and extracting reading time data.

 ## Exploring Files

 Follow the instructions in the first part of `filenames_script.R` to generate `filenames.csv`, which is a list of .asc files, with information on the original filepath for each of these files.
+This can be found in the Terminal_and_R_scripts file.

 The R script in the second part of `filenames_script.R` re-writes `filenames.csv` with multiple columns.